Random lattice triangulations: Structure and algorithms: The model

-In any triangulation, the {\it midpoints\/} of the edges are precisely the points of the half-integer lattice with the integer points removed, i.e., Thus we may think of a triangulation as an assignment $\sigma=\{\sigma_x\}_{x\in\Lmn}$ of an edge to each point of~$\L=\Lmn$.
-We call midpoints~$x$ with one integer and one half-integer coordinate ``Type~1", and those with two half-integer coordinates ``Type~2."
-Figure~\ref{fig:range} shows some of the possible configurations for the edge at Type~1 and Type~2 points~$x$.
+Thus we may think of a triangulation as an assignment $\sigma=\{\sigma_x\}_{x\in\Lmn}$ of an edge to each point of~$\L =\Lmn$.
+We call midpoints~$x$ with one integer and one half-integer coordinate ``Type~1,'' and those with two half-integer coordinates ``Type~2.''
+Figure~\ref{fig:range} shows some of the possible configurations for the edge at Types~1 and~2 points~$x$.

 Note that the minimum length configuration of the edge at a Type~1 point is horizontal or vertical, and at a Type~2 point it is a unit diagonal.
-The configurations of the boundary edges at points $x=(0,j), (m,j)$ (respectively, $x=(i,0),(i,n)$) are forced to be horizontal (respectively, vertical) in all triangulations.
-We call triangulations in which all edges have minimal length {\it ground state\/} triangulations.
+The configurations of the boundary edges at points $x=(0,j), (m,j)$ [resp., $x=(i,0),(i,n)$] are forced to be horizontal (resp., vertical) in all triangulations.
+We call triangulations in which all edges have minimal length \textit{ground state} triangulations.
 There are exactly $2^{mn}$ ground state triangulations, which are equivalent up to flipping of unit diagonals.

 We will also consider a generalization to triangulations with the configurations of some interior edges fixed.
-Let $\Delta$ be an arbitrary subset of~$\L$, and $\eta=\{\eta_x\}_{x\in\Delta}$ an arbitrary assignment of edges to the points of~$\Delta$ that is consistent, i.e., none of the edges cross.
-We denote by $\O(\eta,\Delta)$ the set of triangulations $\sigma\in\O$ that agree with~$\eta$ on~$\Delta$, i.e., all possible completions of the partial triangulation~$\eta$.
+Let $\Delta$ be an arbitrary subset of~$\L$, and $\eta=\{\eta_x\}_{x\in\Delta}$ an arbitrary assignment of edges to the points of~$\Delta$ that is consistent; that is, none of the edges cross.
+We denote by $\O(\eta,\Delta)$ the set of triangulations $\sigma\in\O$ that agree with~$\eta$ on~$\Delta$, that is, all possible completions of the partial triangulation~$\eta$.
 Since triangulations are just maximal consistent sets of edges, it is clear that for any~$\eta$ at least one such completion always exists.
-We refer to the edges in~$\eta$ as {\it constraints}.
+We refer to the edges in~$\eta$ as \textit{constraints}.
 See Figure~\ref{fig:trfig1}.

 An important application of constraints is to triangulations of arbitrary lattice polygons (i.e., polygons---not necessarily convex---whose vertices are lattice points in~$\zset^2$).
 Let $P$ be the set of integer points in a lattice polygon.
-Then triangulations of the point set~$P$ correspond to triangulations of an enclosing rectangle~$\Lomn$ with the polygon edges as constraints (and an arbitrary fixed triangulation outside the polygon).
-See Figure~\ref{fig:polyfig} for an example.
+Then triangulations of the point set~$P$ correspond to triangulations of an enclosing rectangle~$\Lambda^0_{m,n}$ with the polygon edges as constraints (and an arbitrary fixed triangulation outside the polygon).
+See Figure~\ref {fig:polyfig} for an example.